-Operating a fleet of Atlas Copco L8 and D65 rigs, Rock on Ground (ROG) have the knowledge and support to provide both in-pit and remote grade control drilling services.
+Operating a fleet of Atlas Copco L8 and D65 rigs, Rock on Ground (ROG) have the knowledge and support to provide both in-pit and RC drilling services.
 ROG’s team of experienced personnel understand the importance of delivering quality samples during the grade control process.

-Track mounted grade control drills are more compact than traditional rubber-tyred reverse circulation grade control drills.
+Track mounted grade control drills are more compact than traditional rubber-tyred reverse circulation drilling ones.
 Requiring less pad preparation work and having a smaller footprint, they are better suited for contours and uneven ground.
 Greater mobility provides reduced set-up time over each drill hole, and the mechanised rod handler and carousel ensure grade control drilling time is maximised.

-We provide dedicated equipment specific to each job’s requirements, that is backed by a team of experienced operators, maintenance support and management committed to providing quality grade control services to our valued clients.
+We provide dedicated equipment specific to each RC drilling job’s requirements, that is backed by a team of experienced operators, maintenance support and management committed to providing quality grade control services to our valued clients.

 Atlas Copco L8-30 & D65 Drill Rigs